 Most of my writings thus far have been in the field of Baptist Studies.
 See the “Books and Essays” and “Book Reviews” tabs above.
 I also love to edit.
 I am the church history and historical theology book review editor for Themelios and serve on the editorial boards of several scholarly journals: The Andrew Fuller Review; The Journal of Baptist Studies; Journal for Baptist Theology and Ministry; The Journal of Discipleship and Family Ministry.
 I also serve as an associate editor of the multi-volume The Works of Andrew Fuller (forthcoming from Walter de Gruyter) and as a consulting editor for Pickwick Publication’s series Monographs in Baptist History.

 I have been blogging since 2003 and love to write for online audiences.
 I serve as the Theological Advisor and Coordinator for Southeastern’s faculty blog, Between the Times, which I co-founded with four of my SEBTS colleagues in 2008.
 I also periodically contribute blog posts and short essays to several other websites, including Historia Ecclesiastica (The Andrew Fuller Center), Facts and Trends (LifeWay Christian Resources), Canon and Culture (The Ethics and Religious Liberty Commission) and Two Journeys (First Baptist Church of Durham).
-I have also contributed guest posts to the Desiring God blog and SBC Voices.
+I have also contributed guest posts to the Desiring God blog, The Gospel Project blog, and SBC Voices.

 I’m a member of several scholarly and professional organizations related to church history, theology and Christian spirituality.
 I’m a member of the steering committee for the Baptist Life and Thought Study Group of the Evangelical Theological Society and a member of the continuation committee for the International Conference on Baptist Studies.
 I’m also serve as a Fellow for two academic centers: The L. Russ Bush Center for Faith and Culture at Southeastern Seminary and The Andrew Fuller Center for Baptist Studies at Southern Seminary.
 The Bush Center for Faith and Culture seeks to engage culture as salt and light, presenting and defending the Christian Faith and demonstrating its implications for all areas of human existence.
 The Andrew Fuller Center focuses on Baptist Studies, especially the life and thought of the influential Particular Baptist pastor-theologian Andrew Fuller (1754–1815) and his circle of friends.